Wall Street rises on strong earnings, M&A boost

 Of the 267 S&P 500 firms that reported first-quarter earnings as of Friday, 79.4 percent topped profit expectations, according to Thomson Reuters data.
 That lifted the estimate for earnings growth to 24.6 percent from about 18 percent at the start of the season.

-Investors are also keeping an eye on developments around the $26 billion takeover of wireless carrier Sprint (S.N) by T-Mobile (TMUS.O) announced on Sunday, which needs to clear five regulatory hurdles.
+Investors are also keeping an eye on developments around the $26 billion takeover of wireless carrier Sprint by T-Mobile announced on Sunday, which needs to clear five regulatory hurdles.

 Sprint fell 12.8 percent, while T-Mobile was down 5.1 percent.

-Allergan Plc (AGN.N) reversed course to fall 1.6 percent after its quarterly profit topped Wall Street estimates.
+Allergan Plc reversed course to fall 1.6 percent after its quarterly profit topped Wall Street estimates.

-Technology stocks .SPLRCT were the biggest boost, led by Apple’s (AAPL.O) 2.4 percent rise ahead of its results on Tuesday.
+Technology stocks were the biggest boost, led by Apple’s 2.4 percent rise ahead of its results on Tuesday.

 Advancing issues outnumbered decliners for a 1.75-to-1 ratio on the NYSE and for a 1.64-to-1 ratio on the Nasdaq.